3DPrintDemon/Demon_Eddy/README.md

 ```
 or lower the nozzle to Z0 with the move buttons, DO NOT use the Z-Offset adjust buttons!
 You will be very sorry if you do that!

 Your piece of paper should still be moveable.
-Now use the mainsail Z-Offset adjsut buttons to correctly set your perfect Z-Offset!
+Now use the mainsail Z-Offset adjust buttons to correctly set your perfect Z-Offset!
 Light but definite pressure on the paper!

 Now hit the little disk Save button in the toolhead Z_Offset section.

 > [!IMPORTANT]
 >Be VERY careful with your first print!
 Use an old bed surface or at least send a print with it off centre.
-If the Z offest needs adjusting do so & then hit save & retry!
+If the Z offset needs adjusting do so & then hit save & retry!